galanteh/google_scripts/README.md

-# google_scripts
+# Generic Google Drive Scripts
-Generic Google Drive Scripts
+Repo with scripts developed to cover some usual things using Google drive as a corporate tool